ranibasna/Reproducible-research-with-R-/docs/conda.md

 ## Installing Miniconda package manager

-* Please follow the direction [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
+* for all users (mac, linux and windows) Please follow the direction [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)

-* you cal also follow the below direction
+* you cal also follow the below direction for mac and linux users

         *** Install Miniconda3 for 64-bit macOS ***